Caseificio Il Casolare

-Our “Mozzarella di Bufala Campana Dop Il Casolare” is made in our buffalo farms a few kilometers from the dairy in Alvignano in the province of Caserta.
+Our “Mozzarella di Bufala Campana Dop Il Casolare” is made in on buffalo farms a few kilometers from the dairy in Alvignano in the province of Caserta.

 Our buffalo mozzarella is made according to tradition and respecting the norms of the “Mozzarella di Bufala Campana” consortium, using only fresh and whole Buffalo milk.

-We want to explain you what “Bufala Campana PDO mozzarella” and what characteristics it has.
-First of all it is a fresh “pasta filata” (stringy cheese) made with buffalo milk from dairy farms of specific traditional areas.
-Buffaloes arrived in southern Italy around the year 1000, brought by Norman kings who created buffalo farms in Campania bringing the animals from Sicily, where they had been introduced by the Arabs.
-The first historical traces of this cheese date back to the 12th century when it was called “mozza” or “provatura”.
+We would like to explain what “Bufala Campana PDO mozzarella” is and what characteristics it has.
+First of all it is a fresh “pasta filata” (stringy cheese) made with buffalo’s milk from dairy farms of specific traditional areas.
+Buffaloes arrived in Southern Italy around the year 1000 A.D. brought by Norman kings who created buffalo farms in Campania bringing the animals from Sicily, where they had been introduced by the Arabs.
+The first historical traces of this cheese dates back to the 12th century when it was called “mozza” or “provatura”.

-The mozzarella chosen by the most famous pizzerias in Italy
+Our mozzarella is chosen by the most famous pizzerias in Italy

 There are so many pizza chefs who choose our mozzarella and fiordilatte every day to enhance their pizzas.

-We cannot name them all, but we are happy to list you some of the first who believed in us and continue to believe in since then: Franco Pepe of Pepe in grani and also his brothers’ pizzeria the Antica pizzeria Pepe, Gino Sorbillo, Enzo Coccia de La Notizia, Fratelli Salvo, Francesco Martucci of I Masanielli, Morsi and Rimorsi in Caserta and Aversa, Giovanni Santarpia, the pizzeria Dry in Milan, the very near Pizzeria Elitè by Pasqualino Rossi and the more distant O ‘fiore mio in Faenza and Zero81 in Treviso.
+We cannot name them all, but we are happy to list a few of our first clients who believed in us and continue to believe in us: Franco Pepe of Pepe in Grani and also the Antica pizzeria Pepe by Antonio and Massimiliano Pepe, Gino Sorbillo, Enzo Coccia de La News, Francesco Martucci of I Masanielli, Morsi and Rimorsi in Caserta and Aversa, Giovanni Santarpia, the pizzeria Dry in Milan, the nearby Pizzeria Elitè by Pasqualino Rossi and the farthest one: O ‘fiore mio in Faenza.

-A man with a full and dark mustache, an open and sincere smile, a direct and friendly gaze.
+A man with a full, dark moustache, an open and sincere smile, and a direct, friendly gaze.

-Mimmo's younger brother, he coordinates all the preparation and production of “Il Casolare”
+Mimmo's younger brother, coordinates all the preparation and production of “Il Casolare” products.

-Mimmo's wife, an iron lady with a very sweet look, who supports and endures him for many years.
+Mimmo's wife, a hard working lady with a very sweet look, who has supported and sustained him for many years.